 “My team was working together so we won.
 We won because we were working as a team.
 I was feeling happy and fuzzy because we were working together,” she said.

-The girls were also asked to reflect on challenges they may have faced during the week.
-This could be one or many, depending on their week.
+The girls were also asked to reflect on challenges they may have faced during the week, which could be one or many depending on their week.
 They reflected on the character strengths they drew upon to work through each challenge and how they felt when they were challenged.

-Observing the interactions between the mentors and mentees has also given me insight into how each girl responds and reacts through her behaviours whether they are quiet, reflective and softly spoken or energetic, overexcited and full of zest.
-These interactions are important to monitor and consider, to ensure the support and ongoing development of the girls through the mentoring programme.
+Observing the interactions between the mentors and mentees has also given me insight into how each girl responds and reacts through her behaviours – whether they are quiet, reflective and softly spoken or energetic, overexcited and full of zest.
+These interactions are important to monitor and consider to ensure the support and ongoing development of the girls through the mentoring program.